Transistor Long Tailed Pair

 Long tailed pair development

-The long tailed pair has been in existence for many years.
+The long tailed pair circuit has been in existence for many years and was widely used well before the advent of the bipolar transistor or FET.

-The circuit was first seen around 1934 and later a circuit that appeared in a patent submitted by Alan Blumlein, the British electronics engineer who sadly died in the Second World War.
+The circuit was first seen around 1934 and later a circuit that appeared in a patent submitted by Alan Blumlein, the British electronics engineer who invented stereophonic sound.

-The configuration was later taken up in computer related circuits where it performed well as a switch which was largely independent of the gain and other parameters of the device used.
-In the very early days of the long tailed pair, tubes or thermionic valves would have been used.
+The long tailed pair configuration was later taken up in a variety of applications including oscilloscope technology> It was also widely used in computer related circuits where it performed well as a switch which was largely independent of the gain and other parameters of the device used.

 Later the bipolar transistor version of the circuit found a huge level of use as operational amplifiers started to be used.
 As the long tailed pair is a form of differential amplifier, it was ideally suited to use in these integrated circuit amplifiers.